-The SEND Code of Practice: 0-25 (2014) identifies SEND under four broad areas of need:
+The SEND Code of Practice: 0-25 (2014) identifies SEND under four broad areas of

-- I. Communication and Interaction

 - II.
 Cognition and Learning

 - III.
 Social, emotional and mental health difficulties

 - IV.
 Sensory and/or physical needs

 Children may have needs in more than one category and we aim to ensure that a child's Learning Plan supports the most pertinent barrier at that current time.